 Details of the Program

-The program consists of students successfully completing an honors thesis (POLI 405 and 406) and presenting their thesis research at RURS in April.
+The program consists of students successfully completing an honors thesis (POLI 405 and 406) and presenting their thesis research at RURS in April and/or at the Political Science Department End-of-Year Research Poster Presentation, along with the students of POLI 395.
 Successful completion of the thesis means a passing grade in 405 and 406.
 The program has several requirements:

-4. Honors program students also will be required to present their research at the Rice Undergraduate Research Symposium (RURS) in April of the academic year in which they complete POLI 406, and we recommend that they participate in the Political Science Department End-of-Year Research Poster Session too.
+- Honors program students also will be required to present their research at the Rice Undergraduate Research Symposium (RURS) in April of the academic year in which they complete POLI 406, and/or participate in the Political Science Department End-of-Year Research Poster Session, along with the student of POLI 395.
+Please plan ahead and discuss with the faculty mentor regarding this requirement in February.
+The call for Social Sciences Undergraduate Research Symposium usually comes out in early March, so having a clear plan and understand of the requirements beforehand will help in preparing a strong application.

 Deadlines

-• April – Rice Undergraduate Research Symposium (RURS) presentations
+- April – Rice Undergraduate Research Symposium (RURS) presentations and the Political Science Department End-of-Year Research Poster Session

 Additional rules